 - Choose your favorite popcorn.

 - Add a sprinkle of cheese (the protein in the cheese will help keep you full longer.)
-Popcorn is a whole grain, and therefore will break down to a simple sugar slower than candy will.

 - Try drizzling lightly buttered popcorn with a little caramel and a sprinkle of cinnamon (cinnamon has some supportive research — it may help keep blood sugars more stable).

-The Tricks About Halloween Treats
+The Tricks About Halloween Snacks and Recipes

 - Learn your limits and recommended parameters around consuming sweets in order to feel your best.